DEV-VJ/Angular-Lazy-Loading/README.md

 # Angular-lazy-loading
 This is a basic sample for lazy loading.
-Inner we have two modules one is for primeNg datatables and another is for swimlane(ngx-datatables)
+Inner we have two modules one is for primeNg datatables and another is for swimlane(ngx-datatables).

+In that datatables some basic functionalities are added like sorting, pagination, filter and export options.

 ## Steps to set up in your system
 1. Download or clone the repository (Click Code button on above) into your local system.

-2. Open terminal for dowloaded folder in vscode or powershell and run `npm install`.
+2. Open terminal and navigate to the folder in vscode or powershell and run `npm install`.

 3. Run `ng serve --o` in your terminal to see the magic.